abcjamesjordan/Bitcoin-Sentiment-Analysis-Pipeline/Readme.md

 4. **Analytics & Data Transformation**
    - dbt implementation for modular transformations
-   - Sentiment vs. price correlation models
+   - ✓ Sentiment vs. price correlation models
-   - Trend analysis and visualization
+   - ✓ Trend analysis and visualization
    - Historical pattern analysis

-## Technical Implementation

-- **Data Quality**: Systematic validation and monitoring
-- **Code Structure**: Type-annotated, tested, and documented
-- **Security**: Standard credential and API key management
-- **Architecture**: Component-based design for maintainability
-- **Performance**: Designed for efficient resource utilization

-## Project Structure

-Organized into logical components:
-- Data collection DAGs
-  - News API article collection
-  - Mastodon social scraping
-  - Bitcoin price tracking
-- Content processing modules
-  - Web scraping with fallback strategies
-  - Sentiment analysis pipeline
-- Storage operations
-  - BigQuery integration
-  - Schema management
-- Analytics framework
-  - Streamlit visualization
-  - Sentiment analysis dashboard
-  - Price correlation tracking

 Note: This project is actively maintained and worked on based on real-world requirements and feedback.